 First Year Experience

-HU Square 1 provides student mentoring, Learning Enhancement Seminars, and several other programs and events throughout the year.
+FYE provides student mentoring, Learning Enhancement Seminars, and several other programs and events throughout the year.

 - Inspire students to explore helpful resources and activities that support academic, personal and spiritual growth

 - Expose students to various ideas, experiences, and people encountered in God's creation and the body of Christ

 - Encourage students to acquire knowledge and skills necessary for self-directed learning

 - Foster a shared experience and sense of belonging to the Harding community